 - (5) Amounts in this column are paid as annual cash bonuses in respect of the financial year noted and were paid pursuant to our STIP.
-See "- Short-Term Incentive Program" below for further information.
+See " Short-Term Incentive Program" below for further information.
 The payments for the financial year ended September 30, 2022 were made on November 28, 2022 of the following financial year.
 Amounts paid to each of the NEOs are in Canadian dollars.
-For the purposes hereof, such amounts have been converted from Canadian dollars to U.S. dollars based on the exchange rate of \$0.7231 for the financial year ended September 30, 2022, being the exchange rate as of September 30, 2022. - (6) Mr. Garofalo was appointed as Chairman, Chief Executive Officer and President effective August 1, 2020. - (7) Mr. Gubbels was appointed as Chief Financial Officer effective January 1, 2023. - (8) Ms. Man was appointed as Chief Financial Officer effective July 31, 2020 and ceased to be the Chief Financial Officer effective December 31, 2022. - (9) Mr. Griffith was appointed as Chief Development Officer effective September 8, 2020. - (10) Mr. Mah was appointed as Vice President, Evaluations effective July 1, 2021.
+For the purposes hereof, such amounts have been converted from Canadian dollars to U.S. dollars based on the exchange rate of \$0.7231 for the financial year ended September 30, 2022, being the exchange rate as of September 30, 2022.
+The payments for the financial year ended December 31, 2024 were made on December 20, 2024.
+Amounts paid to each of the NEOs are in Canadian dollars.
+For the purposes hereof, such amounts have been converted from Canadian dollars to U.S. dollars based on the exchange rate as of September 30, 2022.
+The payments for the financial year ended December 31, 2024 were made on December 20, 2024.
+Amounts paid to each of the NEOs are in Canadian dollars.
+For the purposes hereof, such amounts have been converted from Canadian dollars to U.S. dollars based on the exchange rate of \$0.7053 for the financial year ended December 31, 2024, being the exchange rate as of December 20, 2024. - (6) These amounts represent the total contributions made by the Company to the Registered Retirement Savings Plan on behalf of the NEOs, as well as payments made in lieu of vacation for the year ended December 31, 2024.